TetraTheta/gmod-docs/docs/adminweapon/index.md

 > *Just Another Admin Weapons*

 I know there are tons of admin guns in the Garry's Mod Workshop.
-But I couldn't find any add-on that fit my desire, so I decided to make my own version of the admin gun.
+But I couldn't find any add-ons that fit my desire, so I decided to make my own version of the admin gun.

 ## Weapon List

-Currently, this add-on provides two weapons.
 Every weapon shares the same mechanism unless specified.

+* Admin MP5SD
+  Classname: `scaw_mp5sd`
+* Admin MP5SD (Clean): Same with 'Admin MP5SD', but does not create a 'bullet hole'.
+  Classname: `scaw_mp5sd_clean`
 * Admin Pistol
+  Classname: `scaw_pistol`
-* Admin Pistol (Clean): Same with 'Admin Pistol, but does not create 'bullet hole'.
+* Admin Pistol (Clean): Same with 'Admin Pistol', but does not create a 'bullet hole'.
+  Classname: `scaw_pistol_clean`

+### Admin MP5SD

+MP5SD with an underbarrel grenade launcher.
+The grenade launcher is not used yet.

 ### Admin Pistol

-Based on the HL2 Pistol with different weapon models for distinguishing purposes.
+HL2 Pistol, but with a different texture for distinguishing purposes.

 ***

 ## Fire Modes

 These weapons will fire bullets without consuming any ammunition, regardless of fire mode.

+But you may have to have at least 1 Pistol ammo to fire these weapons.

 ### Primary Fire